metablaster/WindowsFirewallRuleset/README.md

 - Some scripts require you (network adapter) to be connected to network, for example to determine IPv4 broadcast address.
 (Otherwise errors may be generated)

+- Everything on system should be up to date because otherwise some rules may be skipped or incorrect, this includes windows updates, Microsoft store apps and all other software.

 [Table of Contents](#table-of-contents)

 ### Note